 SECTION 5.2.
 Conflicts of Interest.
-Pursuant to the Conflict of Interest Board Policy, no employee, officer, or agent of, who has a real or apparent conflict of interest, will participate

-Academy for Integrated Arts Board Policies - May 23, 2024 Policies were adapted from ©2016, 2019, 2020, 2021, 2022, 2023 & 2024 Missouri Charter Public School Association's Model Policies. in the selection, award, or administration of a contract supported by federal funds.
+Pursuant to the Conflict of Interest Board Policy, no employee, officer, or agent of, who has a real or apparent conflict of interest, will participate in the selection, award, or administration of a contract supported by federal funds.
 Employees, officers, and agents may also not solicit or accept favors, gratuities, or anything of monetary value from contractors or their agents.